The Community Clothes Closet

 in prison and you came to see me.”

 The Community Clothes Closet is a social outreach ministry of Mount Saint Peter Parish.
 The goal of this ministry is to provide members of our community who are in financial need with good quality clothing, footwear and hygiene items at affordable prices.
-The CCC ministry was developed in 2011 and is currently housed at 319 Tenth Street in New Kensington.
+The CCC ministry was developed in 2011 and is currently housed at 1129 Leishman Avenue (front driveway of St. Joseph Parish).
 To date we have served hundreds of our brothers and sisters from the tri-city area (New Kensington, Arnold, Lower Burrell).
 We seek to fulfill the gospel of Matthew by creating a positive, non-judgmental atmosphere.
 Our customers are given a pleasant greeting and are asked how we may help them.
 All items are priced at an affordable level.
-Prices range from 25 cents for children’s items to $3.00 for an adult’s winter coat.
-Personal hygiene items are available for 25 cents each.
+Prices range from 25 cents to $5.00.
 We are also able to offer truly needy customers the items they need immediately at no cost to them.

 There are several different ways you can assist the Community Clothes Closet:

 Donate new or gently used clothing and footwear.
 Donations are accepted during regular business hours at the CCC.
-You may also donate during non-business hours by leaving your items in the blue donation box located in the back parking lot of the CCC.
+You may also donate during non-business hours by leaving your items in the donation box located outside of the front door of the CCC.

 Donate unused personal hygiene items such as deodorant, shampoo, bar soap, liquid soap, toothbrushes, toothpaste, shaving cream, disposable razors, and paper products.